ankurkr07/ASPAC-webpage/README.md

-# Web Technology Course Project: Blog Website
+# Web Technology Course Project: ASPAC Website
 This is my project for the Web Technology course.
 It is a simple blog website built using Node.js, Express.js, and MongoDB.

 ## Installation